VIPer05-png/Anime-streaming-website/README.md

-must ahve to add a new file name as videos and add videos to it
+Must have to add a new file named as videos and add videos to it Or just add direct links of the videos